seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 I know your favour, Lord Ulysses, well.
-Ah, sir, there’s many a Greek and Trojan dead,
+Ah, sir, there's many a Greek and Trojan dead,
 Since first I saw yourself and Diomed
 In Ilion, on your Greekish embassy.